Azure/azure-c-shared-utility/devdoc/tls_adapter_implementers_guide.md

 int tls_adapter_common_write(TLS_ADAPTER_INSTANCE_HANDLE adapter,
         const uint8_t* buffer, size_t size);
 ```
-it should try to write `size` bytes from `buffer` to the remote host.
+it must try to write `size` bytes from `buffer` to the remote host.
-If it succeeds in writing one or more bytes, it returns the number of bytes
+If it succeeds in writing one or more bytes, it must return the number of bytes
 successfully written.
 It is considered normal for the return value to be
 smaller than the `size` parameter; the SDK knows how to handle this,
 and will repeat the call later with the unsent portion of the message.
 The